Ramsey numbers of books and quasirandomness: A new proof, with better bounds

 In this section, we prove Theorem~\ref{thm:tripleexp}, which we now restate in the following more precise form.

 \begin{thm:tripleexp} Fix $k \geq 3$.
 Then, for any $n \geq 2^{2^{2^{k^{25k^2}2^{100 k^3}}}}$,

 \end{thm:tripleexp}

 The proof of this result follows similar lines to the proof of Theorem \ref{thm:conlon} presented in Section~\ref{sec:simplifiedproof}, except that we must now avoid invoking Szemer\'edi's regularity lemma at all costs, as doing so would necessarily result in tower-type bounds.
 Instead, we will invoke Lemma \ref{lem:partition} to obtain a somewhat structured partition of our vertex set (which results in only a double-exponential loss in our parameters) and then attempt to locate a great configuration in this partition.
 If we are able to do so, then Lemma \ref{lem:goodconfigsuffices} guarantees us our desired monochromatic book.
-We first show that such a great configuration exists unless there are very few blue $K_k$ between the red parts of our partition and then, in Section \ref{fewbluekks}, we show how to guarantee a monochromatic book also in that case (without finding a great configuration).
+Assuming that at least half the parts in the partition are red, we first show that such a great configuration exists unless there are very few blue $K_k$ between the red parts of our partition and then, in Section \ref{fewbluekks}, we show how to guarantee a monochromatic book also in that case (without finding a great configuration).
 The rest of the section spells out the details of this approach.
 We will assume throughout that $\varepsilon\leq 2^{-4k^3}/k^{k^2}$ and set $\delta=2^{-2k-3} \varepsilon$, $\zeta=\delta^3/k^2$, and $\eta=\zeta^{2k^2 \zeta^{-5}}$.

 Suppose we are given a red/blue coloring of $K_N$, where $N=(2^k+\varepsilon)n$, and we wish to find a monochromatic $B_n \up k$.
 We apply Lemma \ref{lem:partition} to the red graph with parameter $\eta$ as above to obtain an equitable partition of the vertices $V=V_1 \sqcup \dotsb \sqcup V_m$ where each part is $\eta$-regular in red and $m=K(\eta)$; to do this, we assume that $N \geq 2^{1/\eta^{(10/\eta)^{15}}}$.
 Since the colors are complementary, each part is also $\eta$-regular in blue.
 We call a part $V_i$ \emph{red} if at least half its edges are colored red and \emph{blue} otherwise.
 Without loss of generality, we may assume that at least $m/2$ of the parts are red.
 Let $R$ be the set of all vertices in red parts, that is,